-Setline permits are available for \$15 at wildlife.utah.gov and from license agents and Division offices.
+Setline permits are available for \$20 at wildlife.utah.gov and from license agents and Division offices.

-A setline permit is a 365-day permit, but you must also have an unexpired one-day, seven-day or 365-day Utah fishing or combination license in order to use it (a setline permit is not valid unless it's accompanied by a valid fishing or combination license).
+A setline permit is a 365-day permit, but you must also have an unexpired three-day, seven-day, 365-day or multi-year Utah fishing or combination license in order to use it (a setline permit is not valid unless it's accompanied by a valid fishing or combination license).

-If you're under 12 years of age and would like to use a setline, you must have a valid one-day, seven-day or 365-day Utah fishing or combination license, and a setline permit.
+If you're under 12 years of age and would like to use a setline, you must have a valid three-day, seven-day, 365-day or multi-year Utah fishing or combination license, and a setline permit.

-If you obtain a setline permit, and a Utah fishing or combination license, you can use a setline to take fish from the following waters:

-Bear River proper (downstream from the Idaho state line, including Cutler Reservoir and outlet canals); Little Bear River below Valley View Highway (SR-30); Malad River; and Utah Lake.
+If you obtain a setline permit, and a Utah fishing or combination license, you can use a setline to take fish from the following waters: Bear River proper (downstream from the Idaho state line, including Cutler Reservoir and outlet canals); Little Bear River below Valley View Highway (SR-30); Malad River; and Utah Lake.

-The following rules apply to setline fishing:

-- You may not fish with more than one setline. - A setline may not contain more than 15 hooks. - When fishing with a setline, you must be within 100 yards of the surface or the bank of water you're fishing from. - One end of your setline must be attached to a non-moving object that is not attached to a fishing pole.
-Your setline must also have a legible tag attached to it that includes your name, address and setline permit number. - While fishing with a setline, you can also fish with one fishing pole.
-If you have a valid second-pole permit, you can fish with two fishing poles while you're also fishing with a setline.
+- The following rules apply to setline fishing: • You may not fish with more than one setline. - A setline may not contain more than 15 hooks. - When fishing with a setline, you must be within 100 yards of the surface or the bank of water you're fishing from. - One end of your setline must be attached to a non-moving object that is not attached to a fishing pole.
+Your setline must also have a legible tag attached to it that includes your name, address and setline permit number. - While fishing with a setline, you can also fish with up to two fishing poles.